TrellixVulnTeam/swahilipython_SCMU/Doc/library/sys.rst

    *hexversion* is the implementation version in hexadecimal format, like :data:`sys.hexversion`.

-   *cache_tag* is the tag used by the import machinery in the filenames of cached modules.
+   *cache_tag* is the tag used by the agiza machinery in the filenames of cached modules.
 By convention, it would be a composite of the implementation's name and version, like ``'cpython-33'``.
 However, a Python implementation may use some other value if appropriate.
 If